NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 **Output ports**

-All this does is recieve the data from the switching fabric and send it.
+All this does is receive the data from the switching fabric and send it.
 Specifically:

 1. Queue the packets for transfer
 2. Encapsulate the packets